HomeAIThe "Inverted Pyramid" of AI Content: Structuring for Snippets

 • Review schema: Highlights ratings and reviews

-Implementing schema isn’t technically difficult—most CMS platforms have plugins that handle it.
-WordPress users can employ plugins like Yoast or RankMath.
-The challenge is knowing which schema to use and ensuring it accurately reflects your content.
+Implementing schema isn’t technically hard.
+Most CMS platforms have plugins that handle it.
+WordPress users can use plugins like Yoast or RankMath.
+The challenge is knowing which schema to use and making sure it accurately reflects your content.

 Key Insight: Schema markup doesn’t guarantee a featured snippet, but content without schema is fighting with one hand tied behind its back.

-FAQ schema is particularly powerful for inverted pyramid content.
-Each Q&A pair is essentially a mini inverted pyramid: question (heading), answer (concise response), elaboration (additional context).
+FAQ schema is especially useful for inverted pyramid content.
+Each Q&A pair is a mini inverted pyramid: question (heading), answer (concise response), elaboration (additional context).
 Google can pull any of these pairs as a featured snippet.

-My experience with HowTo schema taught me that specificity matters.
+HowTo schema taught me that specificity matters.
 A client’s tutorial on “How to Change a Tire” wasn’t capturing snippets until we added proper HowTo schema with supply lists, time estimates, and image markup for each step.
-Within two weeks, they owned the featured snippet for multiple related queries.
+Within two weeks, they owned the featured snippet for several related queries.

 The code for basic HowTo schema looks something like this: